 8. Add Apple Cider Vinegar And Cinnamon To Your Diet

-Similarly, cinnamon may help you lower blood sugar naturally by reducing insulin resistance at the cellular level (27), (28).
-There is some evidence that cinnamon may lower blood glucose by up to 29% (29).
-Adding cinnamon to your meals may slow down the digestion of carbohydrates and hence lead to a more regulated rise of sugar levels in your blood after eating (30).
-Speak to your healthcare provider before introducing them to your diet if you are already taking medicine to lower blood sugar.
+Similarly, cinnamon may help you lower blood sugar naturally by reducing insulin resistance at the cellular level (28), (29).
+There is some evidence that cinnamon may reduce blood glucose by up to 29% (30).
+Adding cinnamon to your meals may slow down the digestion of carbohydrates and hence lead to a more regulated rise of sugar levels in your blood after eating (31).
+Consult your healthcare provider before introducing them to your diet if you are already on medications to manage blood sugar.

-In addition to incorporating these changes in your diet patterns and lifestyle, you can make better choices in regards to the food you consume to have a regulatory impact on your blood glucose levels.
+In addition to incorporating these changes in your diet patterns and lifestyle, you can make better choices with respect to the foods you consume to have a regulatory impact on your blood glucose levels.

 What Foods Will Help Regulate My Blood Sugar?

 Foods with a low or moderate glycemic index can help you regulate your blood glucose levels.
 Glycemic index is a measure on a scale of 0-100 of how long it takes for the body to digest food, and hence how quickly it raises blood sugar levels.
-A study shows that people who consumed low-glycemic food had steady blood glucose levels over a 24 hour period, and had a reduction in food intake (31).
+A study shows that people who consumed low-glycemic food had steady blood glucose levels over a 24-hour period, and had a reduction in food intake (36).

-However, it is also important that you consume even low glycemic foods in moderation, as the amount of carbohydrate you consume impacts how much sugar gets released in your blood (32).
-Recommended calorie intake for people with BMI above normal and hyperglycemia is between 800 Kcal and 1500 Kcal.
-Some foods with a low to moderate glycemic index include (33):
+However, it is also important that you consume even low glycemic foods in moderation, as the amount of carbohydrates you consume impacts how much sugar gets released in your blood (37).
+Recommended calorie intake for people with a BMI above normal and hyperglycemia is between 800 Kcal and 1500 Kcal.
+Some foods with a low to moderate glycemic index include (38):

 - Leafy greens